gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/2_basic-runs.md

 Anytime you submit a Grid run, we attempt to resolve as many dependencies as we can automatically for you.
 However, we recommend that your projects have a `requirements.txt` file in the root.

 :::note
 Grid also allows the pip installation of private packages.
 Many acceptable ways for accomplishing this are detailed [here](https://docs.readthedocs.io/en/stable/guides/private-python-packages.html).
-You also have the ability to customize this behavior a bit by combining either the advanced Dockerfile or config.yaml + Actions features.
+You also have the ability to customize this behavior a bit by combining either the advanced [Dockerfile](../2_Adv%20Runs/2_creating-runs-with-dockerfile.md), [config.yaml](../2_Adv%20Runs/3_creating-runs-from-config.md#creating-runs-with-a-config-file), or [Actions](../2_Adv%20Runs/3_creating-runs-from-config.md#config-files-with-actions) features.
 These will allow you to use a setup.py for installation or keep the regular pip installation.
 :::

 ![](/images/runs/requirements.png)